-After realizing where you want to plant your garden, which we covered last week on how to design your garden..naturally it is important to explore what method you would like to apply to your garden.
+After realizing where you want to plant your garden, naturally, it is important to explore what method you would like to apply to your garden.
 Luke and I created a chart that weighs out the pros and cons of many popular gardening methods.
 What we think is most important is to not overwhelm yourself and to be realistic with what you feel would fit in your budget and schedule.
-I was a new gardener too, and found myself wanting to grow everything and anything!
+I was a new gardener once, and found myself wanting to grow everything and anything!
 I quickly found myself a bit discouraged because I was trying to learn it all!
 There is no harm if you have that ambition, if you do, go for it!
-However just be prepared and things will go much smoother.
+However, just be prepared and things will go much smoother.
 Below we explain some popular methods, so you can best pick what you want to do.

 CONS: Good soil is hard to come by, weeds will be your number one enemy, slow to start in the spring since it is often muddy, can be wasteful on water, tilling kills worms and soil life, and open soil is left bare to be exposed to solar radiation.